leanprover/fp-lean/functional-programming-lean/src/getting-to-know/conveniences.md

 ```Lean info
 {{#example_out Examples/Intro.lean quadrupleNamespaceOpen}}
 ```
-Finally, namespaces may be opened for _all_ following commands.
+Finally, namespaces may be opened for _all_ following commands for the rest of the file.
-To do this, simply omit the `in`.
+To do this, simply omit the `in` from a top-level usage of `open`.

 ## if let